|Dr. Cynthia Wilczak||Major/Minor and certificates|

 |Dr. Meredith Reifschneider||Graduate Students|

-Majors in the College of Liberal & Creative Arts (LCA) should consult with two advisors each semester: (1) an advisor in the major and (2) a general education and university requirements advisor in the ARC (Advising Resource Center for LCA).
+Majors in the College of Liberal & Creative Arts (LCA) should consult with two advisors each semester: (1) an advisor in the major and (2) a general education and university requirements advisor in the Undergraduate Advising Center.
 Students who are completing a minor or an additional major should see an advisor in those programs as well.

 For Advising in the Major and Minor